w4ilun/mashery-intel-xdk-demos/mashery.hotwire/3.4.0/Readme.md

 SYNOPSIS
 ==================================================================
-This demo App provides a way to see the Klout API in action.
+This demo App provides a way to see the Hotwire API in action.
-It's built using appMobi's Cross Platform Development Kit (XDK) that lets you create mobile apps for smartphones and tablets using standard web languages (HTML5, CSS, and JavaScript).
+It is built using appMobi's Cross Platform Development Kit (XDK) that lets you create mobile apps for smartphones and tablets using standard web languages (HTML5, CSS, and JavaScript).

-FEATURES
+WHAT DOES THIS APP DO?
 ==================================================================
-Uses Klout's API to find Klout score based on your Twitter handle (Supports up to three comma separated handles)
+Uses Hotwire's API to find fantastic hotel deals within the vicinity of a postal code.

 GETTING STARTED